 Dated Process: Sticking to your gut and occasionally making decisions based on Google Analytics data

 Modern Process: Tracking individual behavior online to deliver personalized and automated customer experiences

 You probably have a pretty good idea of your target audiences’ interests and challenges, but this knowledge likely comes from previous experiences and gut instincts.
-With marketing automation, however, you can validate or disprove your suspicions by tracking user behavior on your website, landing pages, and emails.
+With financial advisory and wealth management marketing automation, however, you can validate or disprove your suspicions by tracking user behavior on your website, landing pages, and emails.
 Once you understand how people interact with your digital content, you’ll be able to pinpoint where they’re at in the sales funnel and craft more personalized customer journeys.
 Not only that, but you’ll be able to turn anonymous website visitors into known leads.

 You’re probably asking yourself how this is any different from your Google Analytics account.
 Well, GA is similar to digital behavior tracking in the same way that a back-up point guard on the JV squad is similar to Kobe Bryant.
 Whereas Google Analytics does allow users to measure the behavior of anonymous users, marketing automation tracking allows you to understand exactly who is doing what on your digital properties at all times and in real-time so you can respond to these actions with personalized messaging and offers.
 So if Jo Jo Siwa is browsing your site for a pair of rainbow-print shoelaces, you’ll receive a notification alerting you of that fact.
 You can then follow-up via email or retargeting on social media and Google with additional product recommendations.